abcnews/odyssey/README.md

 ### Testing

-There are some e2e tests designed to be run against the production preview output from Presentation Layer.
-These can be used to test for visual or functional regressions while developing Odyssey and may also be useful for diagnosing issues related to changes in Presentation Layer that have affected Odyssey.
+There are some e2e tests designed to be run against the live production output from Presentation Layer.
+These can be used to test for visual or functional regressions **while developing** Odyssey and may also be useful for diagnosing **issues related to changes in Presentation Layer** that have affected Odyssey.

-You must be on the internal network (including via VPN) to run these tests successfully.

 To run tests, two environment variables are required: